samuelmevik/spring-notes/annotations.md

 ### `@EnableWebSecurity`
 Is an annotation that enables Spring Security in a Spring Boot application.
 By applying this annotation to a configuration class, I can customize the security configuration through method overrides.
 Allowing me to define security rules such as authentication mechanisms, URL restrictions, and filter chains.

+### `@Value`
+`@Value` is used to inject values from properties files or environment variables into Spring beans.
+By using this annotation, I can externalize configuration properties and access them in my application code.

+### `@SpringBootApplication`
+Composed of the following annotations: `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan`.
+This annotation is used to mark the main class of a Spring Boot application, indicating that this class is the entry point for the application and that it should be scanned for components and auto-configured by Spring Boot.